biancassilva/smart-summary-app/README.md

    - Check CORS configuration
    - Ensure no firewall blocking the connection

-4. **OpenAI API errors**:
+2. **Google Gemini API errors**:
-   - Verify your API key is correct
+   - Verify your Gemini API key is correct
-   - Check API key has sufficient credits
+   - Check API key has proper permissions
    - Ensure you're not hitting rate limits
+   - Verify you have access to Gemini 1.5 Flash model

 ### Getting Help

 - Check the logs in the backend terminal
-- Review the API documentation at `/docs`
+- Review the API documentation at `http://localhost:8000/docs`
-- Check the health endpoint for system status
+- Check the health endpoint at `http://localhost:8000/api/v1/health`
-- See `backend/TROUBLESHOOTING.md` for detailed solutions
+- See the backend README for detailed configuration options

 ## 🤝 Contributing